NixOS/nixos-weekly/content/2018/02-life-before-death.rst

    opinions
 .. -----------------------------------------------------------------------------

-Welcome to another edition of NixOS "Weekly" News (we're still working on that weekly bit).
+Welcome to another edition of NixOS "Weekly" News -- we're still working on that weekly bit and I've half a mind to amend the quote to add "monthly before weekly".

 Let me start by addressing everyone who helped put this edition
 together: By creating the content and helping collect items, you make